19 Shed Plans Perfect for Big or Small Backyards

 16. Two-Story Barn

 This two-level shed features wide-opening barn doors and several windows to let in sunlight.
 The 10-foot-by-12-foot structure’s plans come with step-by-step instructions, a cut list, and a shopping list.
 The truss-style framing makes this a poor choice for beginners, and it’s a set of plans that will require some building expertise.

 17. A-Frame Cabin

-Build this 12-foot-by-11.5-foot wooden A-frame cabin for backyard camping adventures, as a playhouse, or as a unique firewood storage solution.
+Build this 12-foot-by-11.5-foot wooden A-frame cabin for backyard camping adventures, a playhouse, or as a unique firewood storage solution.
 The plans include a parts list, a cut list, step-by-step instructions, and dimensions.
-While unique and visually striking, those with a tight budget may want to consider a more straightforward design as the projected cost for this one is pricier than the others.
+While unique and visually striking, those with a tight budget may want to consider a more straightforward design as the projected cost for this one is heftier than most others.

 19. Mini Barn

 Wide doors and a gambrel roof make this barn-style shed a roomy addition to a backyard.
 The downloadable PDF includes plans for four different sized buildings: 8-foot by 8-foot, 8-foot by 10-foot, 8-foot by 12-foot, and 8-foot by 16-foot.
 Two options for the roof (gable and gambrel styles) are also available.

 The prices listed here are accurate as of publication on November 14 2022.